PackFitter

 Carry-on access Included on most fares

-Fit at 40L A 40L backpack is borderline — dimensions are usually fine, but the 10 kg weight limit is the real constraint
+Fit at 40L A 40L backpack typically fits Air Canada's dimension limits, but the 10 kg weight limit is the real constraint when packing heavy

 For a full breakdown of size limits, boarding rules, and exceptions, see our airline carry-on rules guide →